-According to a recent survey, 64% of solo female travelers worry about their safety.
+According to our annual solo female travel survey, 64% of solo female travelers worry about their safety.
 Additionally, women also expressed their worry about the lack of credible sources on real safety data per destination.

-In this article, we will discuss self-defense tools we recommend and others we do not recommend to carry with you based on the expert tips and recommendations in Empowerful, the only safety, wellness and sexual wellbeing course for female travelers.
+In this article, we will discuss self-defense tools for women we recommend and others we do not recommend to carry with you based on the expert tips and recommendations from professionals in the field via our safety, wellness and sexual wellbeing course for female travelers and from the personal experiences of the women in our group.

 Our online course tackles all the worries, challenges and tools you need to feel and be safe before a trip.
 There are 35+ lessons by 45+ experts from all over the world.
 Get access to Empowerful here.